RedLion8399/Dino/README.md

 ## :bug: How to Contribute and Report Issues

 ## :handshake: Acknowledgement
+The graphics used in this project are sourced from the [Runn Gesture Gaming](https://github.com/TusharAMD/Runn) GitHub repository by Tushar Amdoskar (TusharAMD), licensed under the [MIT License](https://github.com/TusharAMD/Runn/blob/master/LICENSE).
+Special thanks to the original author for providing these resources.

 ## :scroll: Conclusion and License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details